Delaware corporation

 Corporation Trust Center, 1209 North Orange Street, Wilmington.
 In 2012, it was the registered agent address of at least 285,000 separate American and foreign businesses who operate or trade in the United States.

 The Delaware General Corporation Law (sometimes abbreviated DGCL), officially the General Corporation Law of the State of Delaware (Title 8, Chapter 1 of the Delaware Code), is the statute of the Delaware Code that governs corporate law in the U.S. state of Delaware.
 The statute was adopted on March 10, 1899.
-Since the 1913 anti-corporation reforms in New Jersey under the governorship of Woodrow Wilson, Delaware has become the most prevalent jurisdiction in United States corporate law and has been described as the de facto corporate capital of the United States.
+Since the 1913 reforms in New Jersey under the governorship of Woodrow Wilson, Delaware has become the most prevalent jurisdiction in United States corporate law and has been described as the de facto corporate capital of the United States.

-Delaware is considered a corporate haven because of its business-friendly/anti-consumer corporate laws compared to most other U.S. states.
+Delaware is considered a corporate haven because of its business-friendly corporate laws compared to most other U.S. states.
 66% of the Fortune 500, including Walmart and Amazon (two of the world's largest companies by revenue) are incorporated (and therefore have their domiciles for service of process purposes) in the state.
 Over half of all publicly traded corporations listed in the New York Stock Exchange (including its owner, Intercontinental Exchange) are incorporated in Delaware.

 The statute has been credited with reducing the tax burdens on Delaware residents as revenues from the statute provide two-fifths of the state's budget.
 It has also been criticized for facilitating tax dodging and money laundering by multinational corporations, and for providing safe haven to money launderers, kleptocratic foreign rulers, and human traffickers.

 History

 Delaware acquired its status as a corporate haven in the early 20th century.
 Following the example of New Jersey, which enacted corporate-friendly laws at the end of the 19th century to attract businesses from New York, Delaware adopted on March 10, 1899, a general incorporation act aimed at attracting more businesses.
 The group that pushed for this legislation intended to establish a corporation that would sell services to other businesses incorporating in Delaware.
 Before the rise of general incorporation acts, forming a corporation required a special act of the state legislature.
 General incorporation allowed anyone to form a corporation by simply raising money and filing articles of incorporation with the state's Secretary of State.

 The Delaware House of Representatives has the lowest educational level of United States state legislatures.
 Thus, changes to the law are usually decided by the lawyers at the Corporation Law Council of the Delaware Bar and approved by the representatives.